 Determine where your prospect is facing challenges gaining traction, then help get internal buy-in.

 What is your prospect’s Plan B (backup plan)?
-Maybe they have a good one, and in such a case, your product/service may not be a great fit.
+Maybe they have a good one, and in such a case, your email marketing services may not be a great fit.
 However, making your prospects realize they have no other way of solving their problems will put you back in the game.

-Tie your product/service to a tangible goal that you and your prospect have discussed.
-It will move the conversation away from the actual purchase process and back to the story of how your product/service can improve their business.
+Tie your email marketing services to a tangible goal that you and your prospect have discussed.
+It will move the conversation away from the actual purchase process and back to the story of how your email marketing services can improve their business.
 And then follow up with #6 and #7.

 Maybe your prospect is right in the middle of a huge internal initiative and doesn’t have the bandwidth to talk to you right now.
 Maybe your prospect is waiting for the next round of funding to come in.